 Recreation & Wellness: If your idea of wellness is fresh air and fun outside, an energetic place to do lifts and reps, or a chance to push, pull, run and pedal in matchups with other students, you’re in luck!

-Sports clubs: Archery, baseball, Bobcat Strength, cheer, cycling, dance, golf, martial arts, softball, tennis, water polo, wrestling
+Sports clubs: Archery, cheer, cycling, golf, martial arts, softball, tennis, water polo

-Intramural sports teams: Futsal, basketball, dodgeball, indoor and grass volleyball, flag football, soccer, ultimate Frisbee
+Intramural sports teams: Basketball, dodgeball, doubles tennis, grass volleyball, outdoor soccer, ultimate Frisbee

 The OUTDOOR EXPERIENCE PROGRAM (OEP): The OEP is UC Merced’s hub of all things outdoors.
-There are activities like Week of Wilderness, Granite Clinic and Speaker Series and Open Wrench bicycle repair sessions, and you can even rent outdoor equipment and kayaks.
-Outdoor Adventure trips include exploring Yosemite, skiing and snowboarding in the Sierra, rafting the American River, kayaking in the San Francisco Bay and surfing in Santa Cruz.
+There are activities like Week of Wilderness and you can even rent outdoor equipment and kayaks.
+Outdoor Adventure trips include skiing and snowboarding in the Sierra, rafting the American River, kayaking in the San Francisco Bay and surfing in Santa Cruz.

 Fitness: You’ll find state-of-the-art cardio, fitness and group exercise equipment in our recreation center.
 Group fitness classes range from cycling to yoga, and personal trainers are always an option.

 More info at recreation.ucmerced.edu.